sl8r000/normal-extensions/_posts/2017-06-07-blue-apron.md

 1. **It's still growing fairly quickly,**
 2. **Its gross margins are healthy,** and
-3. **Its historical user economics look ok, but are more complex on a forward-looking basis.**
+3. **Its historical user economics look ok, but are less rosy on a forward-looking basis.**

 I think the last of these points is the most interesting, and we'll analyze it at length below.
 But let's hit the other two points first.